DamianKA1993/MangoHud-X/README.md

 ## EXAMPLE dir

-In EXAMPLE dir you can find my testing config that will show you usage and posibilities of new layout engine.
+In EXAMPLE dir you can find my testing config that will show you usage and possibilities of new layout engine.
 After instalation just copy files inside EXAMPLE to /home/USER/.config/MangoHud/

 * **Included Font:** The example uses *Noto Sans Bold* (`NotoSans-Bold.ttf`), which is licensed under the permissive **SIL Open Font License, Version 1.1 (SIL OFL 1.1)**, allowing free use, modification, and redistribution.